-In several instances, The Organization may also rely on the efforts of other parties who play a role in meeting certain requirements (e.g. government entities, Indigenous Peoples and stakeholders).
-However, where gaps in performance exist, it is the responsibility of The Organization to address these gaps, within their sphere of influence.
-In cases where discrete portions of the forest are beyond the management control of The Organization, The Organization may excise these areas from the scope of the certificate.
+In several instances, The Organization\ may also rely on the efforts of other parties who play a role in meeting certain requirements (e.g., government entities, Indigenous Peoples\ and stakeholders\).
+However, where gaps in performance exist, it is the responsibility of The Organization\ to address these gaps, within their sphere of influence\.
+In cases where discrete portions of the forest\ are beyond the management control of The Organization\, The Organization\ may excise these areas from the scope of the certificate.
 Refer to FSC policies and procedures regarding excision (FSC-POL-20-003).

-Scale, Intensity and Risk
+Scale, Intensity and Risk\

-This Standard is designed to be applied to a specific size and types of forests in Canada identified as:
+This Standard shall be applied to a specific size and types of forests\ in Canada identified as:

-- Small-scale forests: Forests that are less than or equal to 1000 ha in size. - Low intensity forests: Forests with a harvesting rate of less than 20% of the mean annual growth in timber, and either an annual harvest or an annual average harvest of less than 5,000 m3 (averaged over the 5-year certificate lifetime).

-Community Forests: Any forestry operation managed by a local government

-Community Forests: Any forestry operation managed by a local government, community group, First Nation or community-held corporation for the benefit of the entire community, in which profits are cycled back into the community.
+- Small-scale forests\: Forests\ that are less than or equal to 1,000 ha in size. - Low intensity forests\: Forests\ with a harvesting rate of less than 20% of the mean annual growth in timber, and either an annual harvest or an annual average harvest of less than 5,000 m (averaged over the 5-year certificate lifetime). - Community Forests\: Any forest\ managed by a local administration or government, community group, First Nation or community-held corporation for the benefit of the entire community, in which profits are cycled back into the community.